-The final course in the Outdoor Leadership emphasis of Environmental Studies, degree capstone students will lead and evaluate the expedition planned in ODS S444.
-Course represents a synthesis of coursework offered by Outdoor Studies, including all relevant technical and theoretical skills necessary for safe and reasonable completion of coursework.
-Prerequisite: Acceptance into the BA in Environmental Studies, emphasis in Outdoor Leadership degree program and advisor approval.
+In this final course in the Outdoor Studies emphasis of a B.A. or B.L.A. program, degree capstone students will lead and evaluate the expedition planned in ODS S444, implementing all relevant technical and theoretical skills developed through four years of Outdoor Studies programming.
+Prerequisite: ODS S444 and advisor approval.